-Students should now be familiar with background information and some seminal arguments about performance-enhancing drugs in sports.
-They should now be prepared to examine the issues surrounding performance-enhancing drugs as they are currently being discussed, debated, and responded to.
-The unit's text set lists five examples of such arguments - current as of fall 2013, including articles that represent many perspectives on how the world of sports should deal with the problem of performance-enhancing drugs.
+Students should now be familiar with background information and some seminal arguments about terrorism and responses to terrorist attacks.
+They should now be prepared to examine the issues surrounding terrorism as they are currently being discussed, debated, and responded to.
+The unit's text set lists five examples of such arguments - current as of fall 2013, including articles that represent many perspectives on the concept of terrorism and appropriate responses to terrorism.

-It is anticipated that as the issues and problems associated with performance-enhancing drugs in sports evolve, the nature of contemporary arguments and speeches will also change.
+It is anticipated that as the issues and problems associated with terrorism and the United States' response to terrorist attacks and terrorist groups, evolve, the nature of contemporary arguments and speeches will also change.
 Therefore, teachers and students are encouraged to look beyond the listed examples and search for more current texts that reflect what pundits, columnists, commentators, and the public are saying about immigration in the US at any given moment in current history.